Cerro Bayo in Villa La Angostura

 Argentina

-• Sits on the Seven Lakes road between Bariloche and San Martín
+• Sits mid-route between Bariloche and San Martín

 • Good intermediate progression mountain